I experienced one day at Hive HQ before we all started working from home.

 Making employee wellbeing a priority

-We need to stay connected.
-So whether that’s video chats with our loved ones, or even just texting, we can apply the same wellbeing principles to our lives out of hours.
+Staying connected when working from home is crucial to maintaining wellbeing.
+So whether that’s video chats with colleagues, or even just texting, we can apply the same wellbeing principles to our lives out of hours.

-We’re all experiencing this in real-time and learning along the way.
 What that also means is that we’re all entitled to our own boundaries and tackling the situation in a way that works for us.
-So as we continue to navigate the world of work, the best thing we can do is to make sure we put wellbeing at the forefront of our day-to-day.
+So as we continue to navigate the world of work, whether that’s working from home 5 days a week, or just 2 days a week, the best thing we can do is to make sure we put wellbeing at the forefront of our day-to-day.

 Ultimately, priority lies in looking after yourself and look after each other. 💛